Nuo 2020 DeFi Lending Rates

 Smart contract risk represents the potential for loopholes, bugs and other vulnerabilities in the code’s logic.
 This risk can be mitigated by ensuring that smart contracts are secure through audits and following industry best practices.
 For Nuo, all smart contracts have been audited by Quantstamp, a global smart-contract security, and auditing firm.

 Extreme price volatility is the other major risk associated with DeFi lending.
 Flash crashes and price surges can trigger network mechanisms like loan liquidations or rebalances which can be a detriment to users.
 These are largely mitigated by having a robust set of price oracles.
 Oracles are one of the backbones behind DeFi as they provide secure and stable price feeds tied to collateralization ratios in almost every lending platform.

-One of the major ways to mitigate your risks when lending on Nuo and DeFi is through insurance covers on the platform’s underlying smart contracts.
-This can mostly be done through Nexus Mutual and a few other protocols.
+One of the major ways to mitigate your risks when lending on Nuo is through insurance using Nexus Mutual.
 The Nuo team has also proposed an insurance fund where lenders can protect themselves against these risks by allocating a portion of their interest to the fund.

 Other Drawbacks and Concerns

 While Nuo has garnered millions in transaction volume over the past few months, there’s no whitepaper and little documentation on how the platform works.
 However, like other DeFi platforms, the code is open-sourced and verifiable by anyone.
 If you’re looking to dig into the code it’s available here but for those of you interested in learning about the nuances behind Nuo, you’ll have to rely on their FAQ.

 The other looming concern surrounds some of the critiques from community members on Reddit who experienced unusual liquidations when using Nuo’s margin trading services.